Plug and Charge

 The vehicle's unique ID is registered with the charging service provider, linked to the owner's account and payment information.
 Once the car is plugged in, the charging station identifies the vehicle and starts the charging session.
 When the charging is completed, the cost is automatically calculated based on the amount of energy transferred and billed to the vehicle owner's account.

 This automated process eliminates the need for a physical card or smartphone app, simplifying and streamlining the EV charging process.
-With Plug & Charge, EV owners can now enjoy an effortless and time-saving charging experience.
+With Plug and Charge, EV owners can now enjoy an effortless and time-saving charging experience.

 Autocharge allows automatic billing when using a specific network of chargers.
 However, it requires initial setup and registration of the vehicle's charging port ID with the charging network.
 Once set up, the Autocharge system identifies the car through the charging port ID whenever it's plugged into a charging station within the network.

-In conclusion, Plug & Charge represents a significant advancement in EV charging technology.
+In conclusion, Plug and Charge represents a significant advancement in EV charging technology.
 By offering a streamlined, easy-to-use charging process, it contributes to the growing appeal of electric vehicles.
 As more manufacturers adopt this technology, the transition to electric mobility will undoubtedly become a more convenient and user-friendly experience.

 If you're interested in learning more, then please get in touch or browse more of our glossary articles.